ocroz/wsl2-boot/README.md

 The command `wsl-boot` starts this flow:
 1. [wsl-boot](./windows/wsl-boot.bat) (.bat) (**Run As Administrator**) ->
 2. [wsl-boot.ps1](./windows/wsl-boot.ps1) (PowerShell): `clean shutdown` + [New-HnsNetwork()](./windows/HnsEx.ps1) + `clean start` ->
-3. [/boot/wsl-boot.sh](./linux/wsl-boot.sh) (bash as root): set static ip, start services ssh & cron, then returns immediately.
+3. [/boot/wsl-boot.sh](./linux/wsl-boot.sh) (bash as root): set static ip, start service ssh, then returns immediately.

-4. [crontab.root](./linux/wsl-boot.sh) (cron as root): This runs the crontab of user root and its @reboot commands.
-5. (cron as root > GitBash as current Windows user):<br/>
-`bash.exe --login` sources [.bash_profile](./windows/.bash_profile) and proxies Windows Pageant to get its SSH keys<br/>
-in order to succeed `ssh ubuntu@IP whoami`.<br/>
-Note: With updating fixed IP at boot, ssh takes approx 16s to complete the very first time.<br/>
-At least now it's automated, so as a user we shouldn't wait that much anymore.
+*Addendum:*<br/>

-The order in `clean shutdown` and `clean start` is necessary for everything to work, especially the communication between all WSL hosts and other Hyper-V VMs, the Internet connection, and the DNS resolution.
+The order in `clean shutdown` and `clean start` is necessary for everything to work, especially the communication between all WSL hosts and other Hyper-V VMs, the Internet connection and the DNS resolution, and the first SSH to WSL.<br/>
+See also Addendum in [TOTO](./doc/TOTO.md).

 # Few considerations